JoshuaEstes/pms/README.md

 * MacOS or Linux (could work on windows, but I don't use windows)
 * Shell such as bash, zsh, etc.
 * curl or wget
-  * Used to install PMS
 * git
-  * Used for installing and upgrading PMS
-  * Dotfiles Manager uses git to store your dotfiles

 [Click Here](https://joshuaestes.github.io/pms/requirements.html) to see detailed list of requirements.